-seo report from search console: google data studio template
+seo report from search console: looker studio template

 s

 Important: Some calculated fields need to be customized for your website.
 I will explain in this post how to customize those formulae.
-A basic knowledge of calculated fields and CASE in Google Data Studio is a pre-requisite.
+A basic knowledge of calculated fields and CASE in Looker Studio is a pre-requisite.
 Scroll down to find the customization details.

-If you want a custom data studio report built by a professional, you can hire me here.
+If you want a custom Looker studio report built by a professional, you can hire me here.

 CLICK HERE TO GET THE TEMPLATE